Clinical Evaluation of Foals During Neonatal Intensive Care or Emergencies

 Early recognition of abnormalities is of utmost importance for successful management of critically ill foals.
-(Also see Overview of Management of the Neonate in Large Animals.)
+(Also see Overview of Management of the Neonate in Large Animals Overview of Management of the Neonate in Large Animals Appropriate management in the peripartum period can substantially reduce morbidity and mortality for large animal dams and their offspring.
+As much as 5% of foals, 5%–10% of calves, and 10%–15%... read more .)
 Immediately after birth, the cardiovascular and respiratory systems of the foal must adapt to extra-uterine life.
 These critical events can be undermined by factors such as inadequate lung development, surfactant deficiency (primary or secondary), viral or bacterial infection, placental abnormalities, in utero hypoxia, and meconium aspiration.

 The righting reflex is present as the foal exits the birth canal, as is the withdrawal reflex.
-Cranial nerve responses are intact at birth, but the menace response may take as long as 2 wk to fully develop.
+Cranial nerve responses are intact at birth, but the menace response may take as long as 2 weeks to fully develop.
 Absence of a menace reflex should not be considered diagnostic of visual deficits in newborn foals.
-The suckle reflex should be strong by 10 min of birth.
-Within 1 hr of birth, healthy foals demonstrate auditory orientation with unilateral pinna control.
+The suckle reflex should be strong within 10 minutes of birth.
+Within 1 hour of birth, healthy foals demonstrate auditory orientation with unilateral pinna control.
 The normal pupillary angle is ventromedial in the newborn; this angle gradually becomes dorsomedial throughout the first month of life.
-Foals may attempt to rise within 20 min of birth; most should stand on their own within 1 hr and nurse by 2 hr.
-Some foals defecate shortly after standing, but many will not attempt to defecate until after successfully suckling, about 3 hr after birth.
-First urination is more variable, with fillies usually urinating before colts.
-It is not unusual for colts not to “drop” their penis when urinating for the first few days of life because of the persistence of a normal tissue frenulum within the prepuce.
-The penis should not be forced from the prepuce; the frenulum will resolve without treatment.
+Foals may attempt to rise within 20 minutes of birth; most should stand on their own within 1 hour and nurse by 2 hours.

 Most newborn foals make the transition to extra-uterine life easily.
 However, for those with difficulties (eg, dystocia, premature placental separation), it is of utmost importance to recognize and institute appropriate resuscitation procedures.
-A modified Apgar scoring system has been developed as a guide to initiate resuscitation and estimate the level of fetal compromise ( see Table: Modified Apgar Score for Equine Neonates).
+A modified Apgar scoring system has been developed as a guide to initiate resuscitation and estimate the level of fetal compromise ( see Table: Modified Apgar Score for Equine Neonates Modified Apgar Score for Equine Neonates ).
 A brief physical examination should also be performed before starting resuscitation, because of humane issues concerning resuscitation of foals with serious birth deformities (such as severe limb contracture and hydrocephalus, among others).

 The initial assessment begins during the presentation of the foal in the birth canal.
 Although the following applies primarily to the birth of a foal from a high-risk pregnancy, quiet and rapid evaluation can be performed during any attended birth.
 The goal in the normal birth of a healthy foal is to minimally disturb the bonding process between mare and foal.
 This also applies to a high-risk birth, although some disruption of normal bonding is inevitable.